MIMIR: Masked Image Modeling for Mutual Information-based Adversarial Robustness: Experimental Evaluation

-\textbf{Ablation Study.} Table~\ref{tab:training_ablation} provides an ablation study to verify the design choices of MIMIR.
+\textbf{Step by step ablation.} Table~\ref{tab:training_ablation} provides an ablation study to verify the design choices of MIMIR.
 The ablation uses 100 epochs of 1-step PGD (PGD$_1$) AT as the baseline.
-Then, we apply end-to-end clean ImageNet-1K pre-training (weights available in \texttt{timm} library) as initialization of AT.
+Then, we apply end-to-end clean ImageNet-1K pre-training (weights available in \texttt{timm} library\footnote{\url{https://github.com/huggingface/pytorch-image-models/blob/main/timm/models/vision_transformer.py}}) as initialization of AT.
 After that, we replace the clean pre-training with MAE, adv MAE, and MIMIR step by step.
-The adv MAE refers to using adversarial examples but not using the MI $I(x+\delta, z)$ in loss.
-The pre-training scheduler is 800 epochs.
+The adv MAE refers to using adversarial examples but not using the MI $I(x+\delta, z)$ in the loss.
+The pre-training schedule is 800 epochs.
 We also use stronger adversarial fine-tuning for better performance, including 2-step PGD (PGD$_2$), APGD (APGD$_2$) FT, and a longer fine-tuning scheduler (300 epochs).
-Please note that a longer training scheduler does not guarantee better results~\cite{NEURIPS2022_760b5def}.
-Our results indicate that MIMIR outperforms baselines and can be further improved under the long training scheduler.
+Our results indicate that MIMIR outperforms baselines and can be further improved under the long training schedule.

-In addition, MIMIR is also efficient and increases less than 5\% of time consumption on ImageNet-1K compared to MAE, which is shown in Table~\ref{tab:efficiency} in the Appendix~\ref{sec:efficiency}.
+\textbf{Longer epochs (lower loss) provide better performance. } \textit{Pre-training epoch.} Our experimental framework employs an 800-epoch pre-training as the baseline configuration.
+To systematically evaluate the impact of training duration, we conduct a comprehensive ablation study using ViT-S architectures, varying the number of pre-training epochs while maintaining a fixed 50-epoch fine-tuning for all models.
+As demonstrated in Figure~\ref{fig:diff_epoch}, we observe several key phenomena.
+Extended pre-training schedules consistently yield lower MIMIR loss values, and this reduction in loss results in measurable improvements in both adversarial and natural accuracy.
+In addition, the improved performance with loss MIMIR loss also indicates that the model capacity is not saturated within the tested epoch range and could be further improved with a larger number of epochs.

+\textit{Fine-tuning epoch.} To isolate and quantify the contribution of MIMIR pre-training to model performance, we employ a short fine-tuning for the pre-trained models.
+This is to train the randomly initialized classification layer since we do not have the classification layer at pre-training.
+This approach allows us to evaluate the quality of the representations learned during pre-training.
+In Figure~\ref{fig:diff_ft_epoch}, we show that MIMIR pre-training plus 5 or 10 epochs of fine-tuning is enough to achieve similar performance compared to 100-epoch fine-tuning.
+These results suggest that the majority of the model's final performance is attributable to the MIMIR pre-training phase.